Shambhavi Choudhary: Political career

+Shambhavi participating in consecration ceremony and Vishnu Mahayajna with CM Samrat Chaudhary and Samastipur MLA Ashwamedh Devi.

 Shambhavi has been elected as a Member of Parliament from Samastipur Lok Sabha constituency in the 2024 Indian general election in Bihar.
 It has four Vidhana Sabha segments in Samastipur district and two in Darbhanga district.
 She polled 579,786 votes and defeated her nearest rival, Sunny Hazari of the Indian National Congress, by a margin of 187,251 votes.

 In February 2025, she met home minister Amit Shah, along with her husband, a social worker, and discussed about development issues of her constituency.

 Social works

 Choudhary oversees Gyan Niketan School, a school in Patna that actively supports female education.